-Now that you have a handle on your debts, it’s time to talk saving.
-As we mentioned earlier, the first order of business you might consider is building an emergency fund.
+Now that you have a handle on your debts, it’s time to turn to your savings.
+The first order of business you might consider is building an emergency fund.
+A good goal is to have six months’ worth of expenses in a liquid account, such as a high-yield savings account.
 You can use this fund to cover any unexpected expenses that might occur due to a medical emergency, sudden layoff, car repairs, etc. Even starting with a small amount can help when emergency expenses pop up.

 Saving for Your Retirement

-With SoFi’s automated investing platform, SoFi Invest®, you’ll gain access to a team of financial advisors and cutting-edge automated investing technology.
-We’ll work with you to determine your financial goals and risk tolerance.
+If investing is part of your plan, a great way to get started is with SoFi Invest® automated investing platform.
+You’ll gain access to a team of financial advisors and cutting-edge automated investing technology, and we’ll work with you to determine your financial goals and risk tolerance.

 Then, we’ll set up your account to meet those preferences and we’ll auto-balance your investments to keep them in line with your goals as the market changes.
 And anyone can invest—you can get started with as little as $5.